 Sattva Songbird Phase 2 Master Plan

-Phase 2’s master plan is the blueprint for how twin 42-storey towers, landscape, clubhouses, and circulation coexist on a 4-acre slice of the wider Songbird community.
+Phase 2's master plan is the blueprint for how twin 42-storey towers, landscape, clubhouses, and circulation coexist on a 4-acre slice of the wider Songbird community.
 Read it to judge privacy, sunlight, and how busy the podium will feel once both towers fill.
+From a planning angle, Sattva Springs keeps the reference local: internal roads, open-space placement, amenity access, and tower orientation all affect how the address will live after handover.

-How the larger site seems to be organized.
+How the larger site seems to be organized

 The published graphic shows how Sattva has arranged Phase 2 within the Songbird story: highway-facing frontage, vertical towers, and amenity clusters meant to read as a landscaped campus rather than a tight podium slab.
 Treat the visual as directional until you hold the latest authority-stamped drawing-pre-launch renders can predate small but important tweaks to driveways, fire-engine loops, or clubhouse footprints.